 - Freezer door hinges are reversible

 - Hanging wire basket keeps items steady and up top

 - Defrost drain helps for cleaning

-- Inconspicuous compact freezer
+- Inconspicuous and compact

 - Hinge-style freezer door opens only 45 to 75 degrees